AntoineAndre/AntoineAndre/README.md

 ### 🔬 Research

 My current research focuses on the pose measurement with nanometric resolution of periodic patterns with the help of computer vision.
-Developped tool to achieve this is available as precompiled .dll [!here](https://projects.femto-st.fr/vernier/en).
+Developped tool to achieve this is available as a precompiled `.dll` [here](https://projects.femto-st.fr/vernier/en).

 Preprint of already published papers are available here: